Albany County, New York: Timeline of boundary changes

 On March 24, 1772, Albany County was partitioned again, with an additional 50 sqmi handed over to Cumberland County.

 On March 9, 1774, Albany County was partitioned again, this time passing 1090 sqmi to Ulster County.

 On April 1, 1775, Albany was again partitioned, this time giving up 60 sqmi to Charlotte County, who then exchanged this land with a like parcel in Cumberland County.

 On January 15, 1777, Albany County was again partitioned, this time on account of the independence of Vermont from New York, reducing Albany County by an additional 300 sqmi.

 On June 26, 1781, Bennington County, Vermont, attempted to annex a portion of Albany County that today includes portions of Washington and Rensselaer counties to form what they called "The West Union".
 The fledgling United States – under the Articles of Confederation – arbitrated this annexation, and condemned it, resulting in Vermont ceasing the annexation on 1782-02-23.

 On April 4, 1786, Columbia County was created from 650 sqmi of Albany County land.

 On March 7, 1788, New York, refusing to recognize the independence of Vermont, and the attendant elimination of Cumberland County, attempted to adjust the line that separated Cumberland from Albany County in present-day Vermont, but to no effect.

 On February 7, 1791, Albany County was partitioned again, this time to form Rensselaer and Saratoga counties.
 Rensselaer received 660 sqmi, while Saratoga received 850 sqmi.
 Also the town of Cambridge was transferred to Washington County.
 A total of 1680 sqmi changed hands.

 On June 1, 1795, Albany County was once again partitioned, this time losing 460 sqmi to Schoharie County.

 On April 5, 1798, another partition took place, with 90 sqmi passing to Ulster County.

 On March 25, 1800, once again Albany County was partitioned, with 360 sqmi being used to create Greene County.

 On April 3, 1801, all New York counties were redefined, with Albany County gaining 10 sqmi.

 On March 7, 1809, Schenectady County was created from 230 sqmi of Albany County land, reducing Albany County to its current size.

 On March 3, 1888, Albany County ceded Havre Island to Saratoga County.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 533 sqmi, of which 523 sqmi is land and 10 sqmi (2.0%) is water.
+According to the U.S. Census Bureau, the county has an area of 533 sqmi, of which 523 sqmi is land and 10 sqmi (2.0%) is water.

-Albany County is in the east central part of New York, extending southward and westward from the point where the Mohawk River joins the Hudson River.
+Albany County is in east central New York, extending southward and westward from where the Mohawk River joins the Hudson River.
 Its eastern boundary is the Hudson; a portion of its northern boundary is the Mohawk.